coderamen666/srd-v3.5-md/spells/magic-overview.md

 **Stacking Effects:** Spells that provide bonuses or penalties on attack rolls, damage rolls, saving throws, and other attributes usually do not stack with themselves.
-More generally, two bonuses of the same type don't stack even if they come from different spells (or from effects other than spells; see Bonus Types, above).
+More generally, two bonuses of the same type don’t stack even if they come from different spells (or from effects other than spells; see Bonus Types, above).

 *Different Bonus Names:* The bonuses or penalties from two different spells stack if the modifiers are of different types.
-A bonus that isn't named stacks with any bonus.
+A bonus that isn’t named stacks with any bonus.

 *Same Effect More than Once in Different Strengths:* In cases when two